pictograpi/importer/README.md

 Welcome to the Pictograpi Importer project.

-This project makes easier to create your own pictograph API from a ZIP file.
+This project makes easier to create your own pictograph API from a ZIP file from [ARASAAC](http://www.arasaac.org).
 It extracts the information from the ZIP and uses [Google Firebase](https://firebase.google.com) to store images and its data associated.

 Once everything is imported inside Google Firebase you can use the [Firebase API](https://firebase.google.com/docs/) in any supported OS to request information needed about pictographs and images.